Swallowing a pill is an important skill that many of us take for granted until

 Some kids, though, might have trouble with it, including:

-kids who had a bad prior experience (like gagging or vomiting) when they tried
+Kids who had a bad experience earlier (like gagging or vomiting) when they tried

 refusal to eat certain food textures); or behavioral problems (which could include